Azure/azure-iot-sdk-csharp/iothub/service/samples/readme.md

 2. Building the Pnp Service Sample application:

-    To build the Pnp Service Sample application using dotnet, at a command prompt navigate to the **\service\samples\PnpServiceSamples\TemperatureController** folder.
+    To build the Pnp Service Sample application using dotnet, from terminal navigate to the **\service\samples\PnpServiceSamples\TemperatureController** folder.
 Then execute the following command and check for build errors:

     ```
     dotnet build